TK's Reviews

 Taste

-Beautiful historic bar with a split mentality depending on which side you sit. À tourist draw being next to the bus.
-Locally owned.
-Great staff.
-Pints always professional.
-Also, Dublin’s Changing Times on tap, if you want to experiment.
+Beautiful historic bar with a split mentality depending on which side you sit.
+A tourist draw being next to the bus.
+Paul is a class owner with a superb staff.
+Pints bang on.
+Also has Dublin’s Changing Times on tap, if you fancy an experiment.

 Appearance